-Binge eating disorder is characterized by excessive food intake compared to what another person would normally eat along with associated factors such as eating to the point of physical discomfort, eating more rapidly than normal, eating when not physically hungry, eating alone, experiencing distress, guilt or lack of control over the episode.1
+Binge eating disorder is characterized by excessive food intake compared to what another person would normally eat, along with associated factors such as eating to the point of physical discomfort, eating more rapidly than normal, eating when not physically hungry, eating alone, and experiencing distress, guilt, or lack of control over the episode.1

-People with binge eating disorder often have other psychiatric conditions.
+People with binge eating disorder often have other mental health conditions as well.
 Treatment can involve therapy, medication, and lifestyle changes.

 What Is Binge Eating Disorder?

 For the individual struggling with binge eating disorder, their internal experience may be quite different from what is presented to others.
 For one, there’s a significant emotional component to binge eating that may go unseen.
-There are also likely underlying, untreated emotional issues such as trauma history, anxiety, or depression.
+There are also likely underlying, untreated emotional issues such as trauma, anxiety, or depression.

 - Regular episodes of excessive food intake in a certain period of time, leading to discomfort, fullness, fatigue, or moodiness as the body is flooded with excess calories, carbohydrates, sugar, and fats